 A total of 22 percent of topsoil and 26 percent of subsoil was in the adequate and surplus moisture categories, declining 6 and 8 percentage points from last week, respectively.
 Topsoil moisture levels rated 44 percent very short, 34 percent short, 22 percent adequate and 0 percent surplus.
 Subsoil moisture levels rated 35 percent very short, 39 percent short, 26 percent adequate and 0 percent surplus.

 Ninety-four percent of the corn crop reached the milk stage, 4 percentage points behind normal.
 Seventy-three percent of the crop reached the dough stage, trailing the normal 88 percent.
 Thirty-three percent of the crop has reached the dent stage, 12 days behind normal.
 A small portion of the earliest planted corn was mature.
 Corn condition declined from the previous week, and was rated at 8 percent very poor, 17 percent poor, 36 percent fair, 33 percent good and 6 percent excellent.
 Ninety-three percent of the soybean crop was setting pods, behind last year’s 99 percent and the normal 98 percent.
 Some of the earliest planted soybeans have begun turning color.
 Soybean condition also declined from last week and was rated 8 percent very poor, 16 percent poor, 37 percent fair, 34 percent good and 5 percent excellent.

-The harvest of third cutting alfalfa was 96 percent complete, slightly ahead of the normal 93 percent.
-Pasture condition improved and was rated 32 percent very poor, 30 percent poor, 27 percent fair, 10 percent good and 1 percent excellent.
+The warm and mostly dry conditions allowed the harvest of third cutting alfalfa to reach 77 percent compete, above the normal 72 percent, but still well behind last year’s 98 percent.
+Pasture condition continued to deteriorate, and was rated 24 percent very poor, 28 percent poor, 33 percent fair, 14 percent good and 1 percent excellent.